YinHK-gameDev/unity-learn/prefabs/README.md

 - Double-click the **Prefab Asset** in the Project window
 - Select a **Prefab Asset** in the Project window and click the **Open Prefab button** in the Inspector window

+> Modifying prefab asset also link to its prefab instance.

 Alternatively, you can open a Prefab Asset in **Context** via an instance of that Prefab.
 Ways of doing that include:

 - Select a **Prefab instance** in the Hierarchy window and click the **Open** button in the Inspector window